-When I went to Disneyland during spring break, I found myself wondering how the Disney characters interact with children who have vision impairments, or if any special considerations were taken for blind kids meeting Disney characters.
-In order to learn more about how visually impaired kids meet Disney characters, I interviewed different cast members throughout the park and even talked to some of the characters themselves about how to make the most of a character meet and greet for kids with blindness and low vision.
-Today, I will be sharing my tips for meeting Disney characters with low vision, and how blind guests and guests with low vision and other visual impairments can make the most of their character meet and greets.
+When I went to Disneyland the day before a professional conference in 2019, one of the questions I had for staff was how Disney character meet and greets are done for guests with visual impairments, or if any special considerations were taken for blind kids meeting Disney characters.
+In order to learn more about how guests with vision loss can make the most of character meet and greets, I interviewed different cast members throughout the park and even talked to some of the characters themselves about how to make the meet and greet experience awesome for visually impaired kids, inclusive of blind and low vision.

 - How To Use Audio Description Devices at Disney World and Disneyland

 - Going To Amusement Parks With Low Vision